wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ### PPS P95 Usage vs. Committed Dashboard

-This dashboards helps you monitor your *monthly usage*.
+This dashboards helps you monitor your **monthly usage** and ensure that you're not ingesting more PPS than your contracted rate allows.

-Using this dashboard you can ensure that you're not ingesting more PPS than your contracted rate allows.
 The dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
 You can then take appropriate action when your usage reaches around 95% of your target.

 For example:
 * Examine who is using a high percentage of the PPS in the  **Wavefront Ingestion (PPS) Usage Breakdown** dashboard.